 A Note on the Title, “Check Your Threading”

-Bonnie worked for some years at a single-screen cinematheque in Santa Fe, NM.
+Sam worked for some years at a single-screen cinematheque in Santa Fe, NM.
 Projection of traditional, celluloid film depends on – quite literally – checking to make sure that the threading of the film through the projector has been properly achieved, sometimes multiple times throughout a film as reels are changed in and out.
-Bonnie has had more than one nightmare about improperly threading the film.
+Sam has had more than one nightmare about improperly threading the film.
 (I shudder to think. – LL)

 A Note on the Cover Art